December 1, 2020

 - Take your dog for a walk in the shade – there is less sun exposure there than in the open, so it’s safer to go there when it’s too hot outside.
 Also, take him inside during midday when it’s the hottest.

 - If your dog is too hot after a walk, let it cool down in the shade.
 You can also use a spray bottle to help its body temperature go down.
 If you see that your pet is panting, bring it inside and let it rest in the air-conditioned environment for a while.

 - If your dog doesn’t want to walk because of too hot weather, don’t force it.
 You can always wait until it’s cooler outside or just take it for a short walk in the shadow instead.

 Spending your summer vacation with your four-legged companion by your side will definitely be one of the best experiences in your life.
 However, it is crucial to understand that it will also require additional preparations to keep your dog safe and healthy during the holiday.

-First of all, it is essential to pack all the necessities for a comfortable vacation, including documents, a first aid kit, and your dog’s personal items.
+First of all, it is essential to pack all the necessities for a comfortable vacation, including documents, a first aid kit, and your dog’s personal items when taking your dog for an outdoor summer vacation.
 Then, you need to ensure that you know how to keep your dog safe both under the scorching sun and in the water and how to avoid overheating.
 Sticking to the guidelines from this article will allow you to provide your dog and yourself with a worry-free holiday.